Khorolsuren888/Election_Analysis/README.md

 Winning Vote Count: 272,892
 Winning Percentage: 73.8%

-Challenge Overview
+**Challenge Overview

-The challenge required outputting the vote total and vote percentage for all counties involved in the election.
+The challenge required to determine the number of votes each candidate received and based on the result then we can determine the winner.

-Challenge Summary
+**Challenge Summary

 County Votes:
 Jefferson: 10.5% (38,855)
 Denver: 82.8% (306,055)